tsslab/chick_NC-GRN/ShinyApp/README.md

 runApp("path_to_directory_containing_RData_folder")

-This app downloads data from figshare and therefore you should have a figshare to download the needed files (https://figshare.com/articles/chick_NC-GRN_RData/xxxxxxx and https://figshare.com/articles/chick_NC-GRN_images/xxxxxxx).
+This app downloads data and images from figshare and therefore you should have a figshare to download the needed files (https://figshare.com/articles/chick_NC-GRN_RData/6953294 and https://figshare.com/articles/chick_NC-GRN_images/6953306.).
 You will be directed to authenticate the connection:

 Use a local file ('.httr-oauth'), to cache OAuth access credentials between R sessions?